apurpledv/mediLaboDiabetes/README.md

 - Ligthen the resources used (lightweight image formats, use libraries to minify JavaScript/JSON files...)

 - Use a Cloud-hosted Database (like Atlas for MongoDB, instead of having an instance run on the server)

+- Use retroactive and user device-friendly libraries, functions and modules